-- Complete the PEBS configuration steps. - Program the an event listed in Table 18-34 using any one of IA32_PERFEVTSEL0-IA32_PERFEVTSEL3. - Set the corresponding IA32_PEBS_ENABLE.PEBS_EN_CTRx bit and IA32_PEBS_ENABLE[63].
-This enables the corresponding IA32_PMCx as a PEBS counter and enables the DataLA facility, respectively.
+- Complete the PEBS configuration steps. - Program the an event listed in Table 18-34 using any one of IA32_PERFEVTSEL0-IA32_PERFEVTSEL3. - Set the corresponding IA32_PEBS_ENABLE.PEBS_EN_CTRx bit.
+This enables the corresponding IA32_PMCx as a PEBS counter and enables the DataLA facility.